eliskakucerova/snake/README.md

 ### Setup

 Python 3.10.3 version was used.
+Are you uncertain about your version?
+Use command line `python --version`.

 The project depends on the turtle - Turtle graphics - Python and `time` library, instal it with pip: